LIDR-academy/AI4Devs-monitoring-solved/README.md

-# EN

-# LTI - Talent Tracking System
+# LTI - Talent Tracking System  | EN

 This project is a full-stack application with a React frontend and an Express backend using Prisma as an ORM.
 The frontend is initiated with Create React App, and the backend is written in TypeScript.